Anchorage School District officials propose closing 7 elementary schools

 “The choices are being made more by math,” he said.
 “It’s not just somebody’s feeling or somebody looking at it, they really have looked carefully at what will do the least disruption to kids and then trying to keep going forward from there, to give them the best education they can.”

 Since 2010, the district’s student population has dropped by roughly 6,000 students, or about 12%, and it has closed three elementary schools.
 In 2022, the district released a plan to close six elementary schools due to budget constraints, but only closed one after objections from families.
-The student population has continued to decline since then, and Bryantt said more families are also opting to homeschool their children through correspondence programs instead of sending them to their neighborhood school.
+The student population has continued to decline since then, and Bryantt said more families are also opting to homeschool their children through correspondence programs instead of sending them to their neighborhood schools.

 “Since the pandemic, more families are opting for correspondence,” he said.
 “So even though our enrollment numbers may be stable from year to year, that doesn’t necessarily mean that we have the same number of students in brick and mortar buildings.”

-Meanwhile, Bryantt said in a letter to families Friday, that the demand for student support services is increasing.
+Meanwhile, Bryantt said in a letter to families Friday, the demand for student support services is increasing.
 Students in low-enrollment schools are having to share specialty teachers, including those for art, gym and special education, limiting the one-on-one time those teachers can spend with students.
 He said it’s also becoming more common to combine classes in elementary schools.

 “If I can work with the private sector or nonprofit child care providers to go into our buildings, we’ll be able to work with that organization to subsidize the cost of child care, which would be a huge win for our employees and potentially other public employees, and it offers a service that may have not been as pressing 40 years ago, but it certainly is right now in this moment,” Bryantt said.
 “So there is some other benefits to this plan aside from elevating academic levels of service.”